Caldarie/Audio_segmenter/README.md

   3. Normalize amplitude, chanhel, and sampling rate.
   4. [Future Feature] Removes background noise if applicable

-# Converter
+## convert.ipynb

 This script is used to process audio data where there are two speakers.

+What this script will do is:
-Convert the files to wav, then edit out the interviewer via pydub, normalize the audio and finally splice the spliced files into 5 second interval.
+  1. Convert the files to wav
+  2. After editing out the interviewer with audacity, normalize the audio
+  3. Splice the spliced files into 5 second interval.

-# Create dataframe
+## create_dataframe.ipynb

 Iterates wav files and creates a metadata.

+What this will do:
+  1. Records the name of the file
+  2. [Future Feature] Generates an adds an id for each file
+  3. [Future Feature] Records the length of silence
+  4. [Future Feature] Records the name of the folder
+  5. [Future Feature] Records the length of the audio

+## parameter_tester.ipynb

-## If you need to find the optimal parameters for removing silence in your audio:
+If you need to find the optimal parameters for removing silence in your audio.

 1. Open parameter_tester.ipynb.
 This script will take a sample of your original file, which can be used to test and find the optimal silence length and threshold.

 2. Run the first cell to splice a sample of your original raw audio data.